-No SEO expert would advise to compromise on content or promise top rank with mediocre content.
+No SEO expert would advise you to compromise on content or promise top rank with mediocre content.

 If you are in communications, research analysis, online marketing, or working with any sort of web publication, I bet you often come across a lot of discussion on SEO, digital marketing, information technology, social media and all other things related to digital publishing.
 And, many a time, folks talk at length about how SEO and its paraphernalia are all that is required to get noticed digitally.

-Communicators and marketers toil to find out what customers want rather than what they should want.
-By the way, I am using both communicators and marketers simultaneously for a simple reason that both professionals try to get their audience’s attention expecting a desired result.
-Their search may also justify the demand for various analysts (research, market, marketing etc.) and big data experts.
+Market researchers and communicators work hard to collect data on consumer preferences.
+By the way, I am talking about market researchers and communicators simultaneously for the simple reason that both professionals try to get their audiences’ attention to develop an understanding and for more informed decision making.
+Their search leads to demand for various analysts (research, market, marketing, etc.) and big data experts.
 Data, in simple words, is the trail of activities of the more than seven billion people on our planet.
 Of course, that has some exaggeration but you get my point.
 For instance, service providers are maintaining my records on traveling, health, food habits, likes, dislikes, and anything else that I may think of, to offer me tailored services and products.
 This data, when aggregated, cleaned and analyzed (through text or visualization) reveals some trends and patterns.
 These patterns and trends are not only of things that are existing but also of things that are not existing!
 By not existing I mean, for instance, during an analysis a researcher may find a few things that they never thought about researching or they never thought existed.

 Content Stays, SEO Follows